Bricktech2000/Notes/notes/eng1112-report-2.md

 - _Behaviour arbitration_ &mdash; plans the route taken by the car on a low level, which includes changing lanes and stopping at red lights;
 - _Motion controllers_ &mdash; interfaces directly with the outputs of the neural network to execute the decisions taken by the system.

 However, this architecture can only go so far: since each of its components is trained separately, the system isn't as flexible as it could be.
-The second type of architecture used for autonomous vehicles, called End2End driving, is meant to solve this problem.
+The second type of architecture used for autonomous vehicles, called _End2End driving_, is meant to solve this problem.
 It consists of a single deep neural network that interfaces directly with both the inputs and the outputs of the autonomous driving system, requiring more computing power as a side effect.
 Fortunately, the technological advances in computing hardware in the last few years have made this architecture viable for training on graphic processing units (Grigorescu et al., 2020).
 As this evolution continues in the next decade, the End2End model will very likely outgrow the traditional modular architecture.

 ### Popular Opinion on Autonomous Vehicle Adoption